 Yes, in some cases.
 We will evaluate your dog for behavior and temperament standards to determine if it will be accepted into our training program.
-Some examples of characteristics of your dog we will not accept are:
+Here are some things to consider:

-- Wolf and Coyote Hybrids will not be accepted for training as service dogs
+- Wolf and coyote hybrids will not be considered for training as service dogs.

 Which dog is best for me?